bibanon/bibanon/Books/Guides/Programming/Qbasic.md

 ## Commands ##

-### REM:
+### `REM`:

-REM stands for "remark."
-The computer ignores the REM command.
+`REM` stands for "remark."
+The computer ignores the `REM` command.
 Like a string tied to your finger, it is there to remind you what your program is or what it is supposed to do.
-For example, programmers frequently use the REM command at the beginning of a program to give the program a name, and tell instructions for the program.
+For example, programmers frequently use the `REM` command at the beginning of a program to give the program a name, and tell instructions for the program.
 Notice on the last line of the program, that there is a '.
-The apostrophe stands for the REM command, but looks better, and is more common on QBASIC programs.
-Most programs will be documented with apostrophes rather than REM commands.
+The apostrophe stands for the `REM` command, but looks better, and is more common on QBASIC programs.
+Most programs will be documented with apostrophes rather than `REM` commands.
-Remember: Anything following REM, or ' the computer will ignore.
+Remember: Anything following `REM`, or ' the computer will ignore.
 It stops reading the line at that command.

-### CLS:
+### `CLS`:

-CLS is a command used to clear the screen.
+`CLS` is a command used to clear the screen.
 It makes the screen completely black.
 (Notice how the first letters of "clear" and "screen" are in the command.)
 This command is not required for text, because text will just put text on the top of the screen off and put the new text on the bottom.
 However, when you run your program without clearing the screen before it starts, it shows the remains of the program run previously.
 If you clear the screen at the beginning of the program, (and in longer programs, during it) the program looks much neater.

 ### Variables:

-Notice the INPUT nm$ line directly following the PRINT "What is your name" statement on the third line of the program?
-Before I explain what print does (which is pretty self explanatory), I have to tell you what INPUT nm$ means.
+Notice the `INPUT nm$` line directly following the `PRINT "What is your name"` statement on the third line of the program?
+Before I explain what `PRINT` does (which is pretty self explanatory), I have to tell you what `INPUT nm$` means.
 Before I tell you that, you'll have to understand what variables are.
 Here you go:

 Computers have thousands of little cubby holes in which you can store commands and information.
 Before you can store commands in a cubbyhole, however, you need to give the cubbyhole a name.
 Variables are these cubbyholes.
 In math class, you learned that variables are unknowns.
 You can't do anything else with them.
-For example, in math class, x * x = x squared, and x + x = 2x.
+For example, in math class, `x * x = x squared`, and `x + x = 2x`.
 You don't know what they are.

 Computer variables always have a definite value.
 If you don't have anything in a cubbyhole, what's in it?
 Nothing.
 Nothing is equal to zero.
 Therefore, before you tell the computer what the variable equals, it always is equal to zero.
 After you tell the computer what a variable is equal to, (or before) you can use it in math problems, display it on the screen, and many other things.
 Variables look like this: a, a$, a%, a!
 Those are the four types of variables that QBASIC can handle.
 I'll tell you what each type means later.